louiskyee/FunctionCallReverseTool/Ghidra/README.md

 ## Notes

 - The `ghidra_function_script.py` script is designed to be run within the Ghidra headless analyzer and should not be executed directly.
 - The script uses the `logging` module to log any errors that occur during the execution.
-The log file is saved in the output directory with the name `extract_function.log`.
+The log file is saved in the output directory with the name `extraction.log`.
-- The script measures the execution time for each analyzed program sample and appends it to the `execution_times.log` file in the output directory.
+- The script measures the execution time for each analyzed program sample and appends it to the `timing.log` file in the output directory.
+- After the analysis is complete, the `split_folders` directory is removed to clean up the temporary files.

 ## License